dcsil/rails-tutorial/sections/15_action_text_and_messages_p1.md

 ```

 There are a few new concepts here:
 - The content is a rich text field.
-This is a special type of text field that can handle rich text via Action Text, we won't use that type otherwise.
+This is a special type of text field that can handle rich text via ActiveText, we won't use that type otherwise.
 - The sender is a reference to a user.
 This will generate a `sender_id` and not a `user_id`.
 This means we need to do a bit more work in the models to accommodate this, but we have a more accurate data model
 - The recipient is a reference to a user or a channel.
 This will generate a `recipient_id` and a `recipeint_type` - not a `user_id` or `channel_id`.
 Rails will use the ID column to store the ID of the recipient, and the type column to store the class of the recipient.
 This will be almost transparent to us in the end.